Arts Stimulus Plan

 6. Workplace: Funds to bring poets and writers into the workplace.
 Build literacy by enlivening the reading public.
 Contemporary writers would bring their work to the people.
 Readings could be held around noon at workplaces.

 7. Document history: Document U.S. literary and cultural history on a city, state and national level.
 This would be similar to the old WPA program.
 Interview major writers and painters.
 It could be done by doing a series of films.

 8. American Artists Overseas: Money should be set aside to send American artists overseas for three-six month periods, with an emphasis on countries where the United States has been at odds.
 They would serve as cultural ambassadors and give lectures and performances.
 They would also collaborate with artists of the host country to produce cultural events.

 9. Fellowships/Scholarships awarded to working/low income individuals who wish to enroll in creative writing programs: Many older people wish to return to school to pursue careers in the arts but have no money for tuition.

 10. Black colleges: Money should be set aside to develop creative writing programs at historically black colleges.
 No creative writing program exists at any black college.
 This would create teaching jobs for many African American authors.

 11. Libraries: We should support library infrastructure and provide writer and artist-in-residence programs for our libraries, especially those in low-income communities.
 Our nation's libraries are public treasures and many have been closed in recent years.
 Money is needed to keep our libraries open and alive.

-Director, Cultural Studies and Communication, Center for Folklife Programs and Cultural Heritage, Smithsonian Institution
+Director Cultural Heritage Policy Center for Folklife and Cultural Heritage Smithsonian Institution

 Owner, Busboys & Poets; Artist